gwerbin/Rpkg/README.md

    download and run this program without serious problems, as long as R itself does not undergo radical changes (which it historically has not).

-If you like this program, or please feel free to submit pull requests or post issues with bugs reports, feature requests, etc. I can't guarantee that I'll have much time to work on it, but I do use it myself on a regular basis.
-So if there is a substantial improvement to be made or a serious bug to fix, I will be motivated to integrate the changes.
-See `TODO.md` for some of the roadmap, as well as the various `TODO`s in the source code itself.
+If you have any suggestions, requests, or bugs to report, please feel free to file an issue for them.
+You are also welcome to submit a pull request directly.
+If you would like to contribute but don't know where to start, see the file `TODO.md` some of the feature roadmap, or the various "TODO" comments in the code.

 ### Show-off example